valhalla/valhalla-docs/map-matching/api-reference.md

-# Mapzen Map-Matching service API reference
+# Mapzen Map Matching Service API reference

-Mapzen map-matching service is powered by the Valhalla engine.
+Mapzen Map Matching Service is powered by the Valhalla engine.
 Valhalla is an open-source routing service that lets you integrate routing and navigation into a web or mobile application.
-This page documents the inputs and outputs to the map-matching service.
+This page documents the inputs and outputs to the Map Matching Service.

-There are two separate map-matching service calls that perform different operations on an input set of latitude,longitude coordinates.
+There are two separate Map Matching Service calls that perform different operations on an input set of latitude,longitude coordinates.

 The first action is called trace_route.
 The trace_route action takes the mode and a list of latitude,longitude coordinates, for example from a GPS trace, and turns it into a route result.
 Sample use cases for trace_route include:
 * Sharing a recorded route.
 Turn a recorded GPS trace into a route, complete with shape snapped to the road network and a set of guidance directions.
 An example is turning a GPS traces from a bike route into a set of narrative instructions.